snowplow/documentation/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-aws/setup-destinations/setup-redshift/load-event-and-entity-types-that-you-have-defined/index.md

 ---
-title: 'Load event and entity types that you have defined'
+title: "Load event and entity types that you have defined"
-date: '2020-02-26'
+date: "2020-02-26"
 sidebar_position: 30
 ---